Skip to main content

 Town of Machine was developed by BlueEagle Productions.

-Town of Machine has received positive reviews from players.
-Most players liked this game for its graphics but disliked it for its story.
+Town of Machine has received mostly positive reviews from players.
+Most players liked Town of Machine for its graphics but disliked it for its story.

 Town of Machine is a single player game.